w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 :::info Crowdloan Submission Deposit Required

-To create a new crowdloan campaign, your account must have
-{{ polkadot: 500 DOT :polkadot }}{{ kusama: 100 KSM :kusama }} transferrable which will be reserved
-for the duration of the crowdloan.
+To create a new crowdloan campaign, your account must have 500 DOT (or 100 KSM on Kusama) transferrable which will be reserved for the duration of the crowdloan.

 :::